 Decoupling capacitors provide the required charge in a timely manner and reduce the output impedance of the overall PDN.
-Practically, a decoupling capacitor is only effective over a particular frequency range.
-The impedance of a practical decoupling capacitor decreases linearly with the decrease in frequency and increases with the increase in frequency.
-This increase in the impedance of a practical decoupling capacitor is due to the parasitic inductance of the decoupling capacitor.
+Practically, a it is only effective over a particular frequency range.
+Its impedance decreases linearly with the decrease in frequency and increases with the increase in frequency.
+This increase in the impedance of a practical decoupling capacitor is due to the its parasitic inductance.

 One of the best ways to determine decoupling capacitor size is based on the target PDN impedance.

-The size of the decoupling capacitor is based on the required voltage ripple, target PDN impedance, and target PDN voltage.
+Its size is based on the required voltage ripple, target PDN impedance, and target PDN voltage.